mcabrams/graphql-django-apollo-starter/{{ cookiecutter.project_slug }}/README.md

 ## Development Host Side Notes

+Running `docker-compose up -d` starts the client in watch mode, so updates you make will not require building assets manually.

+When developing for the client, you'll want to run `npm run generate` or `npm run generate:watch` on the host from the `client` directory to ensure that you can see the generated graphql-codegen files (which are excluded from syncing to host via use of a named volume).

-If you want things like linting and typechecking to work on the host side, feel free to run `npm install` from host (in `server/` or `client/`) directory on the host.
+Additionally, if you want things like linting and typechecking to work on the host side, feel free to run `npm install` from host (in `server/` or `client/`) directory on the host.
 It will generate node_modules, presumably identical to inside the server container, and won't overwrite those through skaffold nor docker compose.

-Additionally, when developing for the client, you'll want to run `npm run generate` or `npm run generate:watch` on the host from the `client` directory to ensure that you can see the generated graphql-codegen files (which are excluded from syncing to host via use of a named volume).

 ## Running Tests
 For tests, you'll want to use docker compose to build and run the test docker-compose